 Respect the environment

-This does not just mean that you do not leave your trash on the beach or in the national park.
-But also, to not go beyond barriers in national parks, to not walk cross-country through protected areas and to not come too close to animals in nature - even if it would be a perfect selfie opportunity.
-Of course, garbage and waste is still a big topic: even if you do not want to spend two full weeks doing a clean-up (which can be a lot of fun, by the way); just take three pieces of plastic trash next time you're on the beach or in the woods, and dispose of them properly.
+This does not just concern leaving your trash on the beach or litter in a national park.
+It also means not to go beyond barriers or walk cross-country through protected areas or approach wild living animals – even if it would be a perfect selfie opportunity.
+Of course, garbage and waste is still a big topic: Even if you do not want to spend two full weeks doing a cleanup (which can be a lot of fun, by the way), you can still pick up three pieces of plastic trash whenever you're on the beach or in the woods and dispose of them properly.

-Buy and eat locally
+Buy and eat local

-To travel in a more sustainable way means to pay attention to social justice, to respect foreign cultures and to minimize the negative influence of your journey on the environment.
+To travel in a more sustainable way means to pay attention to social justice, to respect foreign cultures, and to minimize the negative influence of your journey on the environment.

 You think the topic is interesting and want to learn more?
 Or you have some great tips for more sustainability while traveling yourself?
 Share your experience with us and contact us.